I hope you enjoy reading this blog post.

 Make sure the main pages on your website are easily navigated by making them accessible on your menu bar.
-Some of the important pages are – Home, Blog, About, Services, Contact pages.
+Some of the important pages are – Home, Blog, About, Services, and Contact pages.
 Those can be in the primary menu section.
-Whereas your Policy, Terms, Disclosures can be placed at the footer section.
+Whereas your Policy, Terms, and Disclosures can be placed in the footer section.

 7. Search Engine Friedly